-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Base price: $69,000

 Once an obscure startup with a murky future, Rivian has become one of the automotive industry’s most cherished up-and-comers.
-Its plan to electrify the off-roader segment earned it a significant investment from Amazon, and a lucrative deal to build electric delivery vans for the retail giant.
-In the meantime, it plans to start manufacturing the R1T, its first series-produced model, by the end of 2020 in a former Mitsubishi factory located in Illinois.
+Its plan to electrify the off-roader segment earned it a significant investment from Amazon and a lucrative deal to build electric delivery vans for the retail giant.
+In the meantime, it plans to start manufacturing the R1T, its first series-produced model, by early 2021 in a former Mitsubishi factory located in Illinois.

-The R1T lineup will include several battery options that deliver between 230 and 400 miles of range, and anywhere between 402 and 745 horsepower depending on configuration.
+The R1T lineup will include several battery options that deliver between 230 and 400 miles of range and anywhere between 402 and 745 hp depending on the configuration.
 Those are numbers we normally associate with performance cars, not pickup trucks, but speed is a must to compete against the Tesla Cybertruck.

 That’s just the tip of the iceberg.
 The R1T will double as a mobile power supply, so you’ll be able to run power tools off the grid, and it will have the ability to perform a tank turn.
 Rivian also developed a kitchen that fits into the wide storage compartment integrated into the space right above the truck’s chassis.
 It slides out to reveal drawers for pots, pans, and other utensils, a small countertop, and an electric stove that draws electricity from the battery pack.